awsdocs/aws-codeartifact-user-guide/doc_source/nuget-cli.md

 ### Consume NuGet packages from NuGet\.org<a name="nuget-consume-nuget-gallery"></a>

 You can consume NuGet packages from [NuGet\.org](https://www.nuget.org/) through a CodeArtifact repository by configuring the repository with an external connection to **NuGet\.org**\.
 Packages consumed from **NuGet\.org** are ingested and stored in your CodeArtifact repository\.
-For more information about adding external connections, see [Add an external connection](external-connection.md)\.
+For more information about adding external connections, see [Connect a CodeArtifact repository to a public repository](external-connection.md)\.

 ## Publish NuGet packages to CodeArtifact<a name="nuget-publish-cli"></a>